jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 date: 2019-05-06T10:00:00-04:00
 draft: false
 type: post
+dek: "Are LeetCode-style interviews helping companies hire the right candidates or has the specification drifted from the goal?"
 ---

 [Specification gaming][0] is the unexpected exploitation of the conditions of a test by an agent to satisfy it without actually completing the intended objective.
-Processes evolve, side-stepping their creators’ motivations, and instead work to maximize their performance in the environment in which they’ve found themselves operating. [_The Surprising Creativity of Digital Evolution: A Collection of Anecdotes from the Evolutionary Computation and Artificial Life Research Communities_][1] outlines examples of digital evolution in the wild showing algorithms exhibiting surprising behaviors by either coming up with novel solutions or abusing latent bugs in the scenario in which it was being trained to maximize a score from a fitness function.
-In many of these cases the algorithm compromises the intended goal, but like Skynet from the _The Terminator_ films destroying humanity to continue its mission of "safeguarding the world", they precisely follow the specification.
+Processes evolve, side-stepping their creators’ motivations, and instead work to maximize their performance in the environment in which they’ve found themselves operating. [_The Surprising Creativity of Digital Evolution_][1] outlines examples in the wild of algorithms exhibiting surprising behaviors by either coming up with novel solutions or abusing latent bugs in the scenario in which it was being trained to maximize a score from a fitness function.
+In many of these cases the algorithm compromises the intended goal, but like Skynet in _The Terminator_ films destroying humanity to continue its mission of "safeguarding the world," they precisely follow the specification.

 <blockquote class="twitter-tweet" data-cards="hidden"
 data-conversation="none"><p lang="en" dir="ltr">I hooked a neural network up to